kuil09/Execution-Journal-MCP/README.md

 - **Sequential Execution**: Tools are called one after another
 - **Cancellability Metadata**: Each step indicates reversibility level
+- **Failure Policies**: Define how failures propagate to other steps
 - **Comprehensive Journaling**: All decisions and actions are recorded
 - **Execution Monitoring**: Real-time status tracking
 - **Audit Trail**: Complete history for compliance and debugging